iotaledger/ixi/README.md

 ### Step 3: Implement your IXI Module

 This part is where you get creative.
-Implement your ideas in **org.iota.ict.ixi.IxiImplementation.java**.
+Implement your ideas in **org.iota.ict.ixi.Module.java**.

 ### Step 4: Write your mode.json